This page contains links to products. If you click through and buy, Shark Tank Blog may receive a commission

 1. loriesadumbass says

-Lori is a dumbass for wanting to change the name that’s the dumbest thing I ever heard I don’t change the name when you already have a brand started and if you think people are as dumb as you and can’t figure out what it is make slogan that tells you and put it on the box not rename the whole company and lose all the costumers you already have
+Lori is not very smart for wanting to change the name that’s the most unrealistic thing I ever heard I don’t change the name when you already have a brand started and if you think people are as unintelligent as you and can’t figure out what it is make slogan that tells you and put it on the box not rename the whole company and lose all the costumers you already have

 Speak Your Mind